aws-samples/Build-a-multimodal-social-media-content-generator-using-Amazon-Bedrock/README.md

 ## Step 2: Embeddings Generation

-1. Go to `embedding-generation` folder and run the notebook `synthetic-data-generation.ipynb`
+1. Go to `embedding-generation` folder and run the notebook `1. synthetic-data-generation.ipynb`

-2. Next, run the notebook `multimodal_embedding_generation.ipynb` to generate the multimodal embeddings and save on Amazon OpenSearch Serverless
+2. Next, run the notebook `2. multimodal_embedding_generation.ipynb` to generate the multimodal embeddings and save on Amazon OpenSearch Serverless

 ## Step 3: Running Streamlit app